 Below are links to essential reporting and payment information for California employers.
 You can find more detailed information in the California Employer’s Guide (DE 44) (PDF) or the Household Employer's Guide (DE 8829) (PDF).

 - E-file and E-pay Mandate for Employers

-New state law mandates electronic submission of tax returns, wage reports, and payroll tax deposits for all employers.
+State law mandates electronic submission of tax returns, wage reports, and payroll tax deposits for all employers.

 - Employer Registration